getmatterapp/roam-matter/README.md

 # Matter Roam Extension

+[Matter](https://hq.getmatter.com) is a new reading app for saving, organizing, consuming, and managing your internet content.

-Sync all of your [Matter](https://hq.getmatter.com) highlights and notes directly to your Roam knowledge graph.
+With the [Matter Roam Extension](https://github.com/getmatterapp/roam-matter), you can sync all of your highlights and notes directly to your Roam knowledge graph.

 ## Usage